samuel-rey/StripMaker/README.md

 EuroScope plugin that creates and prints out customizable Flight Progress Strips

 # Features
--Realistic generation of flight strips
+- Realistic generation of flight strips
--Integrated into EuroScope via a TAG Item -Customizable strip formats (Not yet implemented) -Works with ESC/POS-capable printers (Not yet implemented)
+- Integrated into EuroScope via a TAG Item
+- Customizable strip formats (Not yet implemented)
+- Works with ESC/POS-capable printers (Not yet implemented)

 # Status
 Currently, the plugin is able to generate strips for one format: UK Departures.
 Support for other (and user-defined) formats will be implemented down the line.
 Also in development is the printer integration; if you wish to print strips generated with the program, you can use the python-escpos library as a temporary work-around.